jaydickson02/Everything/docs/DND/The Desert Mirage/06 Quests/Catching the vibrant spirit.md

-- [[Baylorn]] wants you to help him catch a particularly energetic wind spirt that often wreaks havoc on the camp.
+- [[Baylorn Windswept]] wants you to help him catch a particularly energetic wind spirt that often wreaks havoc on the camp.
 He hopes to use it to win the upcoming race.
-- The spirit was last spotted by [[Scorpion Rest desert market]].
+- The spirit was last spotted by [[Scorpion Rest Desert Market]].
-- [[Baylorn]] needs the party to entrap the wind spirit long enough for him to tame it.
+- [[Baylorn Windswept]] needs the party to entrap the wind spirit long enough for him to tame it.